nathanmarz/storm/external/storm-hbase/README.md

 nimbus.autocredential.plugins.classes : ["org.apache.storm.hbase.security.AutoHBase"]
 nimbus.credential.renewers.classes : ["org.apache.storm.hbase.security.AutoHBase"]
-storm.keytab.file: "/path/to/keytab/on/nimbus" (This is the keytab of hbase super user that can impersonate other users.) storm.kerberos.principal: "superuser@EXAMPLE.com"
+hbase.keytab.file: "/path/to/keytab/on/nimbus" (This is the keytab of hbase super user that can impersonate other users.) hbase.kerberos.principal: "superuser@EXAMPLE.com" nimbus.credential.renewers.freq.secs : 518400 (6 days, hbase tokens by default expire every 7 days and can not be renewed, if you have custom settings for hbase.auth.token.max.lifetime in hbase-site.xml than you should ensure this value is atleast 1 hour less then that.)

 Your topology configuration should have: topology.auto-credentials :["org.apache.storm.hbase.security.AutoHBase"]

 If nimbus did not have the above configuration you need to add it and then restart it.
 Ensure the hbase configuration files(core-site.xml,hdfs-site.xml and hbase-site.xml) and the storm-hbase jar with all the dependencies is present in nimbus's classpath.
-Nimbus will use the keytab and principal specified in the config to authenticate with HBase master node.
+Nimbus will use the keytab and principal specified in the config to authenticate with HBase.
 From then on for every topology submission, nimbus will impersonate the topology submitter user and acquire delegation tokens on behalf of the topology submitter user.
 If topology was started with topology.auto-credentials set to AutoHBase, nimbus will push the delegation tokens to all the workers for your topology and the hbase bolt/state will authenticate with these tokens.